-3. Head for the coast
+18. Head for the coast

-‘Neutral colours have often featured in kitchens,’ says Fiona Howard, British textile designer.
+‘Neutral colors have often featured in kitchens,’ says Fiona Howard, British textile designer.
 ‘However, a wall in a tomato orange, a leaf green or a pretty sky blue can lift the mood and character of the kitchen,’ she adds.

-4. Go back to nature
+19. Go back to nature

 Many traditional fabric patterns have been redesigned to work for wallpapers too, so it is easier than ever to achieve a classic look.

-5. Be bold
+20. Be bold

-6. Look on the bright side
+21. Look on the bright side

-Fresh and fruity tones can brighten up even the darkest of kitchens – just be sure to choose a wallpaper with a wipe-down finish, or ask your decorator to apply Decorators Varnish for added protection.
+Fresh and fruity tones can brighten up even the darkest of kitchens – just be sure to choose a wallpaper with a wipe-down finish, or ask your decorator to apply Decorator's Varnish for added protection.

 Most brands will highlight if their designs are suitable for use in a kitchen, so keep a look out for phrases such as ‘wipe down’, ‘washable’, and ‘scrubbable’ in your search.

-Photography / Pearl Lowe collection, Woodchip & Magnolia
+Pearl Lowe collection, Woodchip & Magnolia

-7. Try a ditsy print
+22. Try a ditsy print

 It is best to avoid applying wallpaper directly behind a hob or a kettle, otherwise you may run the risk of it peeling prematurely.
 But to create a quaint and quintessential country kitchen, place your wallpaper behind shelves, or line the back of dressers.